Alex-Hamblin/CGAssignment1/README.md

 Ambient was applied to the trees to show the difference in the styles and to experiment with different lighting effects on the trees.
 We changed the colour of the shader to match the theme of the environment that it was in.
+We found that the trees with the ambient shader had softer lighting tones in the shadows but brighter ones in the light, leading to a very bright object.

 Specular: